-Bob Phillips - Consulting Engineer, has over five decades of experience in the design, development, test, marketing, and in-country support of airborne fighter RADAR systems around the world for AESA and TWT based Radar systems.
+Bob Phillips - Consulting Engineer, has over five decades of experience in the design, development, test, marketing, and in-country support of airborne fighter RADAR around the world for AESA and TWT based Radar systems.

-Bob has taught the AESA Radar Seminar 17 times over the last 20 years to a mix of over 300 new hire and experienced engineers actively engaged in Radar development.
+Bob has taught the AESA Radar Seminar 20 times over the last 20 years to a mix of over 320 new hire and experienced engineers actively engaged in Radar development.

 He holds several patents in Radar and won the George Westinghouse Award for Engineering Excellence.

 Bob holds a BS in Engineering Physics from Merrimack College and a Masters in Numerical Science (applied math) from the Johns Hopkins University.
-He did post-graduate work in Electrical Engineering, Computer Science, Environmental and Ocean Engineering at JHU, UMD, Georgia Tech and MIT.
+He did extensive post-graduate work in Electrical Engineering, Computer Science, Environmental and Ocean Engineering at JHU, UMD, Georgia Tech and MIT.

 Bob lives in Annapolis Md, with his wife and spends the summers at his camp in the Adirondacks.
 He has three daughters and nine grandchildren.